 - Early legal intervention is critical – the earlier you act — especially after contact from investigators or a subpoena — the better your chances of a favorable outcome.

-- Our firm provides aggressive, experienced federal defense in Tucson, AZ and offers immediate case evaluations and no-cost consultations to begin building your defense.
+- Our firm provides aggressive, experienced federal defense in Tucson, AZ and can begin protecting your rights immediately with a free consultation.

 Free book